TeXPilot

 - TeXPilot stores generated artifacts under

-.texpilot/ (compile outputs, metadata, logs, and revision history).
+.texpilot/ (compile outputs, metadata, logs, revision history, and collaboration comments).

 License